ivoronin/kubectl-watch-rollout/README.md

 - **Automatic detection** of rollout success or failure
 - **Automatic rollout detection** - detects and monitors new rollouts as they occur
 - **Single-rollout mode** - use `--until-complete` flag to exit after one rollout (for CI/CD automation)
+- **Line mode** - use `--line-mode` flag for timestamped, parseable output perfect for CI/CD pipelines and log aggregation

 ## Installation